Skip to main content

 None of us looked forward to going on duty and standing our watch.
 Four hours on and four hours off around the clock was not an easy routine.
 This was especially true if you were a radioman aboard the USS Missouri, flagship for the U.S. 3d Fleet deep in the Pacific Theater of Operations.

 The year was 1945.
-As an eighteen-year-old eligible for the draft, I had enlisted in the Navy before graduation from high school in Davenport, Iowa.
-After boot camp and radio school, at Farragut, Idaho, I was assigned to the staff of Adm.
-William F. “Bull” Halsey aboard the Missouri, an Iowa-class battleship.
+As an 18-year-old eligible for the draft, I had enlisted in the Navy before graduation from high school in Davenport, Iowa.
+After boot camp and radio school, at Farragut, Idaho, I was assigned to the staff of Admiral William F. “Bull” Halsey aboard the Missouri, an Iowa-class battleship.

 I felt honored to pull duty as a staff member with a four-star admiral.
 Halsey usually selected the New Jersey, another Iowa-class ship, but the Jersey had steamed stateside for some badly needed maintenance and repair.
 The Missouri got the call.

-To obtain weather information I usually copied station NPG Honolulu or an Army station from Andrews Air Force Base on Guam.
+To get weather information, I usually copied station NPG Honolulu or an Army station from Andrews Air Force Base on Guam.
 These were clear stations with little interference of any kind.
-But station KCT from Vladivostok, U.S.S.R., was different.
+But station KCT from Vladivostok in the U.S.S.R., was different.

 “Yes, sir,” I replied, my concentration broken.
 I hit the space bar of the mill several times to indicate missed letters.
 I found the signal once again.

 “YOU DO NOT TELL ME TO SHUT UP!”
-His voice boomed like the big guns attached to the main turrets.
+Halsey's voice boomed like the big guns attached to the main turrets.

 Oh my God, I thought.
 I was an insignificant radioman, third class, and I had told an admiral to shut up.
-At nineteen years my life would end.
-I would be fortunate to get a court-martial for insubordination along with a dishonorable discharge from the Navy.
+At 19 years, my life would end.
+I would be fortunate to get a court-martial for insubordination, along with a dishonorable discharge from the Navy.

 “Sir, are you the one I told to ‘shut up’?”

-This tough-looking admiral was standing there with arms folded and legs apart in a mild inverted Y, brown naval field cap pulled to his brow, jaw jutting menacingly with lips pressed firmly together.
+This tough-looking admiral was standing there with arms folded and legs apart in a mildly inverted Y, brown naval field cap pulled to his brow, jaw jutting menacingly, with lips pressed firmly together.
 I could see now why they called him Bull Halsey.

 “Yes, lad,” he blared.